klyvedev/klyve/README.md

 * **Project Reports:** Four specific project reports have not yet been implemented in this release.
 The menu options for these in the *Reports Hub* will appear disabled.

 **Troubleshooting**
-* **Linux Users:** If Klyve fails to start after a re-install, you may need to clear the local database state.
+* **Linux Users:** If Klyve fails to start after a re-download, you may need to clear the local database state.
 Run the following command in your terminal:
     ```bash
     rm -rf ~/.klyve

     ```